-AB de Villiers’ Advice For Protea Youngsters, And His Goals In 2020
+AB de Villiers’ Advice For Protea Youngsters, And His Goals As A Player

 AB de Villiers is 35 years old and is enjoying his downtime and life as a sportsman more than ever before.
 The key, says AB, is balance; with the cricketer making the most of his family time – and in the process, reducing the workload on his body.
 As we saw in 2019’s local Mzansi Super League (MSL), it has been the formula for some fantastic cricket.
 “People pay to watch cricket because they want to be entertained.
 That’s what we try to do,” he says, and on that front AB has never failed to deliver.

 Sitting down with MH in 2020, he’s gained perspective on the game and his career, and AB’s also forged new relationships with world class brands such as Montblanc.
 Here’s what he had to say.

 With the likes of Amla, Morkel, Steyn and yourself out of the national side, the Proteas have a much younger squad.
 What advice do you have for the current youngsters?

 There is no secret formula.
 The keys to success in international cricket are the same as the keys to success in every field: work hard and try to enjoy what you do.
 There is always pressure when the Proteas play and it can sometimes feel as if there is nowhere to hide, but it helps to remember what you have achieved to be selected in the first place and never to overlook the massive privilege of representing your country.